Atlantic slave trade: Effect on the economy of West Africa

-The Atlantic trade brought new crops to Africa and also more efficient currencies which were adopted by the West African merchants.
+The Atlantic trade brought new crops to Africa and more efficient currencies which were adopted by the West African merchants.
 This can be interpreted as an institutional reform which reduced the cost of doing business.
-But the developmental benefits were limited as long as the business including slaving.
+But the developmental benefits were limited as long as the business included slaving.

-Both Thornton and Fage contend that while African political elite may have ultimately benefited from the slave trade, their decision to participate may have been influenced more by what they could lose by not participating.
+Both Thornton and Fage contend that while African political elites may have ultimately benefited from the slave trade, their decision to participate may have been influenced more by what they could lose by not participating.
 In Fage's article "Slavery and the Slave Trade in the Context of West African History", he notes that for West Africans "... there were really few effective means of mobilizing labour for the economic and political needs of the state" without the slave trade.

 Effects on the British economy

-Historian Eric Williams in 1944 argued that the profits that Britain received from its sugar colonies, or from the slave trade between Africa and the Caribbean, contributed to the financing of Britain's industrial revolution.
+Historian Eric Williams in 1994 argued that the profits that Britain received from its sugar colonies, or from the slave trade between Africa and the Caribbean, contributed to the financing of Britain's industrial revolution.
 However, he says that by the time of the abolition of the slave trade in 1807, and the emancipation of the slaves in 1833, the sugar plantations of the British West Indies had lost their profitability, and it was in Britain's economic interest to emancipate the slaves.

 Other researchers and historians have strongly contested what has come to be referred to as the "Williams thesis" in academia.
 David Richardson has concluded that the profits from the slave trade amounted to less than 1% of domestic investment in Britain.
 Economic historian Stanley Engerman finds that even without subtracting the associated costs of the slave trade (e.g., shipping costs, slave mortality, mortality of British people in Africa, defense costs) or reinvestment of profits back into the slave trade, the total profits from the slave trade and of West Indian plantations amounted to less than 5% of the British economy during any year of the Industrial Revolution.

 Engerman's 5% figure gives as much as possible in terms of benefit of the doubt to the Williams argument, not solely because it does not take into account the associated costs of the slave trade to Britain, but also because it carries the full-employment assumption from economics and holds the gross value of slave trade profits as a direct contribution to Britain's national income.
 Historian Richard Pares, in an article written before Williams' book, dismisses the influence of wealth generated from the West Indian plantations upon the financing of the Industrial Revolution, stating that whatever substantial flow of investment from West Indian profits into industry there occurred after emancipation, not before.
 However, each of these works focus primarily on the slave trade or the Industrial Revolution, and not the main body of the Williams thesis, which was on sugar and slavery itself.
 Therefore, they do not refute the main body of the Williams thesis.